 The primary objective of the Library of Parliament’s Research Publications program blog, known as Notes de la Colline in French and HillNotes in English, is to provide research analysis and a collection of authoritative documents, on current events of significant interest to Parliament and emerging issues that will be significant to Parliament in the future.

 The Library of Parliament’s blog acts as a complement to its research publications program and its media monitoring products.
 Though it chiefly targets parliamentarians and Parliament Hill employees, it is also available to the general public.

-The blog is administered by the Reference and Strategic Analysis Division of the Parliamentary Information and Research Service (PIRS).
+The blog is administered by the Publications, Media Monitoring and Visualization (PMV) section of the Parliamentary Information and Research Service (PIRS).